iip-ecosphere/platform/platform/platform/README.md

 ## Configuration

-The basic YAML configuration of the plattform services provide the following settings:
+The basic YAML configuration of the plattform services (in ``iipecosphere.yml``) provide the following settings:

     aas:
       server: